zonemaster/zonemaster/docs/specifications/tests/Syntax-TP/syntax06.md

    12. If the MX lookup returned no MX record, then
        1. Create address queries (A and AAAA) for the domain part and send it to a resolving name server.
-       2. If the domain part is "localhost" then consider all A and AAAA lookups as failing.
+       2. Disregard any A record with 127.0.0.1 or AAAA with ::1.
+       3. Disregard any A or AAAA records outside the Answer section.
+       4. If no A or AAAA was returned then emit *[RNAME_MAIL_DOMAIN_INVALID]*.
+   13. If the MX lookup returned one or more MX records, then for each mail exchange (domain name in RDATA of the MX record) do:
+       1. Create address queries (A and AAAA) and send it to a resolving name server.
+       2. Disregard all A and AAAA records that do not have the same owner name as the mail exchange name (i.e. do not follow any CNAME).
        3. Disregard any A record with 127.0.0.1 or AAAA with ::1.
        4. Disregard any A or AAAA records outside the Answer section.
-       5. If no A or AAAA was returned then emit *[RNAME_MAIL_DOMAIN_INVALID]*.
-   13. If the MX lookup returned one or more MX records, then for each mail exchange (domain name in RDATA of the MX record) do:
-       1. Create address queries (A and AAAA) and send it to a resolving name server.
-       2. If the mail exchange name is "localhost" then consider all A and AAAA lookups as failing.
-       3. Disregard all A and AAAA records that do not have the same owner name as the mail exchange name (i.e. do not follow any CNAME).
-       4. Disregard any A record with 127.0.0.1 or AAAA with ::1.
-       5. Disregard any A or AAAA records outside the Answer section.
-       6. If all MX have been processed and neither A or AAAA record was returned for any mail exchange then emit *[RNAME_MAIL_DOMAIN_INVALID]*.
+       5. If all MX have been processed and neither A or AAAA record was returned for any mail exchange then emit *[RNAME_MAIL_DOMAIN_INVALID]*.